 Sage Dawson is a Saint Louis-based artist, curator, and educator.
-Her work examines dwelling rights, land use, and the identity of spaces.
-She teaches at Washington University, is a founding member of Monaco, and directs STNDRD–a gallery project examining the power and potentiality of flags.
+Her work examines dwelling rights, domestic labor, and the identity of spaces.
+She teaches at Washington University, is a founding member of Monaco, and directs STNDRD–a gallery project examining the power and potential of flags.
 Sage completed an MFA + Museum Studies minor at the University of New Mexico, and a BFA at Missouri State University.

 Sage’s work has appeared in Art in America, Elephant Magazine, From Here to There published by Princeton Architectural Press, Art in Print, and Hyperallergic.